 Because it is a state holiday, schools and state offices are closed on King Kamehameha Day.
 Most banks and credit unions will also be closed.
 In Honolulu, TheBus and other public transportation will run on a State Holiday schedule.
 The Kauai Bus will be operating on a modified schedule.
 Garbage will be collected as per normal schedule and transfer stations will be open.
 Satellite City Halls and Driver Licensing Centers (DMV) will be closed.

 Can you go shopping or eat out on this day?
 Of course!
 A few stores will be closed, but most retailers will be open with King Kamehameha Day sales and deals.
 Honolulu’s Ala Moana center, Hawaii’s largest shopping mall, will be open on June 11.
 Some restaurants and shopping malls offer their own special promotions and celebrations.
 Sometimes, these promotions extend the entire weekend of the holiday.

 State workers have King Kamehameha Day off as do many private sector employees.
+Since the holiday falls on a Sunday this year, banks and government agencies will be observing it on Monday, June 12.
 Be sure to call your favorite stores and restaurants for their specific King Kamehameha Day hours as well as information on particular sales and deals they may be offering.